edpichler/snippets.pichler.network/content/docs/git/index.md

 ## Signing your git commits

+Congigure the key to be used:
+`git config --global user.signingkey EUUU75A0F4CD1D98FC863AAB9AFEA220BB696AA1`

-Just do `git config commit.gpgsign true` in your repository.
+Do `git config --local commit.gpgsign true` in your repository.

-To sign all commits by default in any local repository on your computer, run `git config --global commit.gpgsign true`

 ## Pushing automatically after a commit
 You need to have an executable (chmod +x) file in .git/hooks/post-commit that contains the following: